Glowsophy Berry BHA Low pH Gentle Cleanser

 Sodium Laureth Sulfate is a type of sulfate.
 It can be drying.
 We recommend speaking with a professional about using this ingredient if you have concerns.

-Learn more about Sodium Laureth SulfateGlycerin is already naturally found in your skin.
-It helps moisturize and protect your skin.
+Learn more about Sodium Laureth SulfateGlycerin (or glycerol) is a compound naturally found in your skin.
+It's a powerhouse humectant that pulls water into the stratum corneum.

 Glycerin is the name for this ingredient in American English.
 British English uses Glycerol/Glycerine.

-Learn more about GlycerinWe don't have a description for Palm Kernelamide Dea yet.
+Learn more about GlycerinWe don't have a description for Palm Kernelamide DEA yet.

 Cocamidopropyl Betaine is a fatty acid created by mixing similar compounds in coconut oil and dimethylaminopropylamine, a compound with two amino groups.